 You have a roommate who can't commit to the full 12- or 18-month lease term.
 This will keep you from having to either illegally sublet their room or re-sign an updated lease with your landlord.

 You don't have a ton of heavy furniture and can move quickly, if necessary.
 You should also feel confident that you can find a new home easily should it be necessary.

 How to find a month-to-month lease

 The best way to find a month-to-month lease is to ask the landlord or property manager.
-Whatever the reason, try explaining your situation to the landlord and ask if they would be open to it.
-You could offer to pay more than the listed rental rate each month as well.
-Bear in mind that some loans prohibit the landlord from allowing tenants to rent month to month, so it may not be up to them.
+You could offer to pay more than the listed rental rate each month, as well.
+Bear in mind that some loans prohibit the landlord from allowing tenants to rent month-to-month, so it may not be up to them.

 If you've signed a month-to-month lease and want to break your agreement mid-month, you should expect to pay a penalty.
 You need to give around 30 days' notice to end a month-to-month agreement.
 The same rule typically applies to your landlord as well, if they want to terminate the agreement.

 Keep in mind this varies by state.
 In some states, they can give tenants as little as a few weeks.
 In others, they're required by law to give 30, 60 or 90 days' notice before terminating your lease.

 Just like a longer-length lease agreement, you may not get your security deposit or final months' rent amount returned to you if you end up moving out before giving the appropriate amount of notice to your landlord.